Movie Review: DON’T KNOCK TWICE

 There is a lot of bad in this movie.
 Aside from a pretty good stalking sequence in the middle of the film, it’s almost wall-to-wall bad.

-Final Verdict: Did you not read what I just wrote?
-It’s almost wall-to-wall bad.
-If I wanna get cute, though, I guess I’d sum up my review with, “Don’t Watch Once.”
+Final Verdict: If I wanted to get cute, which apparently I do, I’d sum up my review with, “Don’t Watch Once.”